 In order to cope with today’s complex built environment and the enormous variation in the size and scale of construction projects … a ‘flexible’ mix of functional, performance and prescriptive legal requirements is the sharpest and most appropriate instrument.

-Forget the hype about performance-based codes coming out of the USA … hot air, and much ado about little !
+And you can forget the hype about performance-based building codes coming out of the USA … hot air, and much ado about little !

-Of course, the biggest issue of all is the competence of those individuals who work in Authorities Having Jurisdiction (AHJ’s).
-Even in the most developed economies of the world … there are many occasions when the level of individual incompetence in an AHJ is astounding … and institutional arrangements within the AHJ are a mess, i.e. the AHJ is not fit for purpose.
+Of course, the biggest issue of all is the competence of those individuals who work in Authorities Having Jurisdiction (AHJ’s), i.e. technical controllers.
+Even in the most developed economies of the world … there are many occasions when the level of individual incompetence in an AHJ is astounding … and institutional arrangements within the AHJ itself are a mess, i.e. the AHJ is not fit for purpose.

 A tremendous amount of waste is associated with and generated by the processes of conventional building design, construction and operation.
-There is a more up-to-date and efficient way of doing things … an essential way … and it’s called Building Information Modelling (BIM) !
-Pause … for you to search the Internet.
+There is a more up-to-date and efficient way of doing things … an essential way for Sustainable Design … and it’s called Building Information Modelling (BIM) !

 - Building Information Modelling (BIM) Consultant